davaya/spdx-3-model/serialization/logical/README.md

 * **SpdxDocument** - an SPDX Element containing metadata about a Payload
 * **ElementSet** - an arbitrary set of Element logical values.

-An ElementSet could be a directory containing one or more logical value files, and a serializer would need to read those files and construct a Payload and optionally an SpdxDocument element describing that Payload.
+An ElementSet could be a directory containing one or more logical value files, and a serializer test reads those files and constructs a Payload and optionally an SpdxDocument element describing that Payload.
-A deserializer application would need to read the payload and reconstruct the identical directory of logical value files.
+A deserializer test reads the Payload and reconstructs the identical directory of logical value files.

 ### SpdxDocument vs. Bundle